idzidzishvili/ct-test/README.md

 - Extract downloaded zip file and navigate to it
 - Edit .env file accordingly (usually only line 14, DB_DATABASE setting needs to be changed)
 - Run "php artisan migrate" to create tables in selected database
-- After command will be finished  run "php artisan serve" to serve project
+- Run "php artisan serve" to serve project

 ### Application usage